 CPM-3V: One of the newest additions to our lineup, CPM-3V was created by Crucible as a high-toughness steel.
 The high vanadium content of CPM-3V, combined with the wonders of powder metallurgy, result in a desirable low volume of super hard vanadium carbides.
 These carbides give a blade good wear resistance, while the low density of carbides improves toughness.
 Essentially, if you bend the blade, fewer hard carbides can contact each other and causes stress fractures or deformities.

 When we first tested CPM-3V in our test lab, we were unable to break it, a first for Benchmade.
-The blade flexed to nearly 45 degrees before the testing machine failed, and the blade sprang back almost to its original shape.
+The blade flexed to nearly 45 degrees before the testing machine failed, and the blade sprang back, almost to its original shape.
 This exceptional level of toughness makes CPM-3V the optimal choice for hard-use outdoor knives such as the 202 Leuku, or tactical knives like the 537GY Bailout.

 Damasteel: If Damascus steel was invented today, this is how it would be done.
 Produced by Damasteel in Sweden, Damasteel® is a stainless powder metallurgy version of Damascus steel.
 The powder metallurgy process removes many of the challenges presented by forge-welded damascus, while also granting much more control over the consistency, physical properties, and even the pattern of the final product.

 Available in an expanding selection of patterns, we love Damasteel for its toughness, corrosion resistance, and ability to take a very keen edge.
 Damasteel empowers us to have even more control of quality and aesthetics, while also being available for full production scale.
+We’re proud to be offering it in our Collector’s Edition Cutlery.

 The End… Or is it?